yanliu1111/ReactNative-expo-functionComponent-AudioPlayer/README.md

 I use function component instead of the tutorial class component.
 I learn a lot from his tutorial and learn a lot the different between function and class components.

-This audio app development continue ... 😁 add more features For now, it works
+This audio app development is keeping add more features ... 😁 For now, it works for basic music play 🎵

 ## Running the Audio App